MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/kubernetes/common-problems.md

 FLANNEL_MTU=1500
 FLANNEL_IPMASQ=true
 ```
-It is safer to let flanneld.exe generate this file for you.
+More often than not, there is another issue that could be causing this error that needs to be investigated first.
+It is recommended to let `flanneld.exe` generate this file for you.

 ### Pod-to-pod connectivity between hosts is broken on my Kubernetes cluster running on vSphere